How (and When) to Prepare for the NEXT Lockdown

 As I mentioned above, there are reports out of China about a previously unaffected city of 10 million people, Harbin, which has just been locked down in the past two weeks.
 We’re likely to see the effects of opening up several states here in the US over the next couple of weeks – either for better or worse.

 If it turns out to be seasonal, the second wave would be most likely to begin in October.
-And now, health specialists know what to look for so it’s likely the re-emergence will be identified fairly quickly.
+And now, health specialists know what to look for so it’s likely the re-emergence will be identified fairly quickly and lockdowns could occur by November.

 Whenever a surge occurs, whether it’s next month or next fall, expect another round of lockdowns.
 Several experts have said we could be looking at periods of lockdown “until there’s a vaccine.”